Greek Yogurt Marinated Chicken

 To make this recipe, you’ll need some plain Greek yogurt.
 This helps create a consistency that’s thicker than other marinades, so it sticks to the chicken beautifully and creates a delicious crust!

-For the spices, make sure you have garlic powder, onion powder, dill, oregano, paprika, salt, and black pepper.
-Feel free to take a shortcut and substitute Greek seasoning blend in place of the herbs and spices!
+For the spices, you’ll need garlic powder, onion powder, dill, oregano, paprika, salt, and black pepper.
+Feel free to substitute Greek seasoning blend in place of the dried spices.
 It’s one of my go-to swaps and makes this dinner go even faster.

 Finally, you’ll need chicken!
 Use chicken thighs or boneless, skinless chicken breasts.
 Both work well in this recipe!

 - Make the chicken marinade.
 Zest and juice the lemon.
 Measure out the yogurt and spices.
-Mix all the marinade ingredients together in a medium sized bowl until fully combined.
+Mix all the marinade ingredients together in a medium sized bowl.

 - Marinate the chicken.
 Set the chicken in a rimmed glass container (not reactive metal) or plastic bag.
-Pour the marinade onto the chicken, turning the chicken so that it’s completed coated on all sides.
-Marinate for at least 30 minutes, and up to 18-24 hours.
-Now you're ready to cook!
+Pour the marinade onto the chicken and marinate for at least 30 minutes, and up to 18 hours.
+Now you’re ready to cook!

 This chicken is super tasty for a weeknight dinner or a weekend dinner party.
 Try serving it with: